-The doctor of philosophy program in the College of Engineering is intended for academically outstanding students with appropriate bachelor’s degrees.
-The program requires the completion and defense of a significant, original research dissertation.
-Potential fields of study are designated as areas of research focus by individual departments.
-Potential concentrations are bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, environmental engineering, industrial engineering, manufacturing engineering, and mechanical engineering.
+The Doctor of Philosophy programs in the College of Engineering are intended for academically outstanding students with appropriate bachelor’s degrees.
+The programs require the completion and defense of a significant, original research dissertation.
+Potential fields of study are biomedical engineering and other designated areas of research focus within individual departments.
+Potential concentrations are bioengineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, industrial engineering, and mechanical engineering.

-The plan of study requires a minimum of 45 credit hours each of dissertation and course work.
-(Students admitted to the Ph.D. program with an M.S. degree are granted up to 30 course work credits for their M.S. degree.)
+The plan of study requires a minimum of 45 credit hours each of dissertation research and course work.
+Students admitted to the Ph.D. program with an M.S. degree may be granted credit for up to 30 cr hr of course work from their M.S. degree.
 Course work must satisfy core course and other requirements specified for the student’s focus area by the department.

-In order to be awarded the Ph.D. degree, the student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course credits in the program as well as for their entire graduate transcript.
+In order to be awarded the Ph.D. degree, a student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course work satisfying the degree program as well as for their entire graduate transcript.
 Only credit hours obtained with a letter grade of “C” or higher, or an “S” grade for the limited number of classes offered on a satisfactory or unsatisfactory basis, will fulfill degree requirements.

 The College of Graduate Studies has established an academic residency requirement in order to provide doctoral students with the opportunity to engage in intensive, concentrated study over an extended period of time in association with faculty members and other students in an atmosphere conducive to a high level of intellectual and scholarly activity.

-At the discretion of the student’s department, either a qualifying examination, a comprehensive examination or both will be required prior to admission to candidacy.
-Please refer to departmental and University requirements for details of the qualifying or comprehensive examinations.
+At the discretion of the student’s program, either a qualifying examination, a comprehensive examination, or both will be required prior to admission to doctoral candidacy.
+Please refer to departmental handbooks for details of the qualifying or comprehensive examination timing, process, and procedures.

 The student, working with the advisor, should develop a detailed written dissertation proposal for presentation to the advisory committee.
 The proposal should state the objectives, provide appropriate background, and describe the general approach to accomplish the research clearly and completely.
 Specific procedures and details for the timing, preparation, distribution and defense of this proposal are noted in departmental requirements.
 An approved copy of the accepted proposal, signed by each member of the advisory committee, will be kept in the student’s file.

-The student should distribute the final adviser-approved manuscript and schedule a defense before the advisory committee.
+The student should distribute the final adviser-approved dissertation and schedule a defense before the advisory committee.